Top 10 French Red Wines for 2024

 Domaine Raspail-Ay's Gigondas is a Grenache-based blend with Syrah and Mourvedre, fermented in concrete tanks and aged in large oak foudres.
 The first nose offers strawberries and raspberries, followed by dried herbs and earthbound aromas.
 The palate is rich and structured, and the finish is endless.

 Bordeaux will always have a place on a top ten list for fine wine.
-Still, the best value comes from lesser-known appellations in the area, such as Blaye Côtes de Bordeaux.
-Chateaux across the Gironde, in the northern Right Bank, are doing everything right, and it’s time we look at what they offer.
+Value however can come from any of the appellations in the area, such as Lalande de Pomerol.

 Long gone are the days when Beaujolais was just a fruity everyday wine.
 The region’s Crus produce wine of the highest level.
 Domaine Matray is one of the few estates in the area making terroir-driven wine in Beaujolais — they’ve been making wine in the appellation for five generations.